Autodesk-AutoCAD/AutoLispExt/README.md

 [简体中文](#autocad®-autolisp-visual-studio-code-扩展)

 This extension adds support for AutoCAD AutoLISP source (LSP) files to Visual Studio Code.
-It allows you to edit and debug your lisp programs with AutoCAD 2021.
+It allows you to edit and debug your lisp programs with AutoCAD 2021 and later.
 For information on creating lisp programs for AutoCAD with the AutoLISP programming language, see the:
    - AutoCAD AutoLISP: [Developer’s Guide](https://www.autodesk.com/autolisp-developers-guide)
    - AutoCAD AutoLISP: [Reference](https://www.autodesk.com/autolisp-reference)